EthanWuuu/GitTest/readme.txt

-This is a test readme.
+This is a test readme new.
-Git is a free software.
+Git is a free software new.